 Now that you’ve decided what your freelance work is going to be, you have the confidence to ‘make the leap’ and you’ve done your financial planning – what’s next?
 In this module, I’ll walk you through the necessary steps for setting up as a freelancer, including: registering as self-employed, building a website, branding, social media, making contacts, spreading the word, childcare – and more.
 With legal advice from Ingrid Fernandez.

-- Each Monday you’ll be given access to exercises, advice, tips – and set a task.
+- You’ll be given access to exercises, advice, tips – and set tasks.
 You access this whenever you like (you don’t have to sign in at a particular time).
-And if you submit the homework by Friday at 11am, I’ll give you individual feedback over the weekend.

 - You’ll have free access to my closed Facebook group (only people who’ve taken a course have access), where you can network with other freelancers and business owners, and get exclusive tips and advice.